Problems in Translating the Bible into Chinese: The name(s) for God

 Many have objected to Shen as a translation of either Elohim or Theos, because shen can also refer to lesser beings who are not transcendent.
-First of all, thought the Chinese have not traditionally believed in one truly transcendent “God,” Shang Di and Tian (Heaven) have more similarities to the sovereign, transcendent God of the Bible than does shen.
+First of all, though the Chinese have not traditionally believed in one truly transcendent “God,” Shang Di and Tian (Heaven) have more similarities to the sovereign, transcendent God of the Bible than does shen.

 Shen, on the other hand, rarely expresses the idea of a single ruler of the universe.
 Most often, shen is used to describe exalted beings who rule the affairs of men, and who can benefit those who worship them properly.
 In this sense, these “gods” closely approximate the gods of Greece, Rome, and the Ancient Near East.

 As elsewhere, these gods are usually personified, and represent great men and women upon whom has been conferred divine status, sometimes by the Emperor himself.